ompatel-2004/devops-intern-final/README.md

 ## 5.2 Install Docker

-Install Docker Desktop for Windows/macOS or Docker Engine for Linux.
+Install Docker Desktop on Windows/macOS or Docker Engine on Linux.

 Verify: